 Note: This article deals only with the aspects related to energy meters.

-Recently we saw in a tender request for life-time calibration.
+Recently I read a request for life-time calibration.

 Actually electronic energy meters are adjusted for lifetime.
 While the old ferraris meters had the possibility for a re-adjustment, electronic meters are locked when leaving the factory.
 There is at least for CLOU energy meters no possibility for a re-adjustment.
 This is an additional feature to prevent tamper or fraud.

 The meters are initial calibrated when leaving the factory.